Osong-Michael/JS-Weather-App/README.md

 ```sh
 git clone https://github.com/OA7/JS-Weather-App.git
 ```
-2. Open with your favorite text editor and run with a live server.
+2. Open with your favorite text editor.
+3. Make sure you have a `Live Server extension` installed on your code editor, if so the open go to the dist folder open `index.html` with the live server.

 <!-- ROADMAP -->
 ## Roadmap